PamelaOnGit/botany-backend/README.md

 I saw that sqlalchemy had updated to a new version.
 I changed it back to the previous version and found that my code now worked as intended.

 I will reconsider whether I want automatic upgrades for my dependencies.
 From now on, I will consider picking fixed versions.

+___
+I found that when I tried to post an image, I got an error, 'product_id' unknown field.
+It seems as if the image is being created before the product, and then the product_id is not there to be added to the new gallery_image.